rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ sudo BRANCH=rpi-4.X.y rpi-update
 ```
 To finish the install, copy the appropriate installer to your RPi and run it.
-(Type the command below exactly as shown (using **backslashes** which cause the backslashes and text between to be replaced with the correct kernel version).
+(Type the command below exactly as shown (using **back quotes** which cause the back quotes and text between to be replaced with the correct kernel version).
 ```
 $ sudo ./pps-client-`uname -r`
 ```